 The knee arthritis cannot be treated completely but doctors might recommend different treatments to help relieve the pain and disability that follows.

-The doctor would recommend starting the treatment plan with non-surgical treatment options, like:
+The doctor would recommend starting the treatment plan with non-surgical

 - Lifestyle Modifications